yonggqiii/it5100a-notes/src/about.md

 ## About These Notes
 I hope that these notes can be used as good supplementary material for those looking to learn the concepts of Typed Functional Programming in more detail.
 Each of these chapters comes with exercises in Python and Haskell so that you're able to replicate some of the ideas from purely-functional languages in general-purpose multi-paradigm languages.

 Therefore, to avoid confusion, code blocks are annotated with the logo of the target programming language on the left.
 Examples below.
+(Readers on mobile might have to rotate their phones to landscape to view the logos.)

 #### Python
 ```python